jdittrich/zenityPandoc/readme.md

 **Installation:** Make script executable

-**Run:** `./zenityPandoc.sh`
+**Run:** `./zenityPandoc.sh` or run `./zenityPandoc.sh path/to/my/file`

 **Use:**
 * Select the file you want to convert.
 * Then select a target format.
-* If the file does not exists yet, it will be immediately converted.
-If it does exits you will be asked if the file should be overwritten.
+* If the file does not exist yet, it will be immediately converted.
+If it does exist, you will be asked if the file should be overwritten.